gwan93/VarrockGE/README.md

 ## Known Bugs/Issues

 - When a video game collectible is sold on the marketplace, it is not removed from their collections
-- Users are able to add video game collectibles to their cart that they already own

 ## Dependencies